While renovations often occur around a life-changing event. It doesn’t make it any easier to define exactly what you need.

 Do you have the space to renovate or extend?

 Do you have the space to extend to the front, to the rear or to the side of your house?
 You may want to consider a second storey to preserve more outdoor space and garden around your house.
-Depending on where your site is located and the proximity of your neighbours, this can have an impact on where you can extend and the size of building that can be achieved on your site.
-There may also be additional planning restrictions to consider.
+Depending on where your site is located and the proximity of your neighbours.
+This can have an impact on where you can extend and the size of building that can be achieved on your site.
+Moreover, there may also be additional planning restrictions to consider.
 It is worth calling the planning department of your local council to discuss your options and restrictions, too.

 Make sure you don’t lose sight of the small things.
-It is often the little spaces that speak volumes about your extension and about how you live.
+Additionally, it is often the little spaces that speak volumes about your extension and about how you live.

 Make sure you find a great design professional who can help.
 Whether it is an architect or a building designer, it’s important that you choose a person you can work with and have confidence in.
 The better understanding they have of you and how you live your life, the better design they can create that will reflect your aspirations.
 They can take your hand and walk you through the design.
 Finally, planning and building processes and create your dream extension.